signaldust/bunny-jit/README.md

 Invariants: DCE builds the list of `live` blocks, so it must run as the very first thing even for non-optimizing builds.
 It does not rely on any other analysis.
-It does not break register allocation (ie. we actually do a final DCE pass after we've computed all shuffles; if this breaks the code, it's a bug in `opt_ra`).
+DCE is used a cleanup pass, so all other passes (including register allocation) must leave the IR in a state where DCE is safe (ie. we even do a final DCE pass after register allocation, just before native assembly; if this breaks the code, it's almost certainly a bug in `opt_ra`).

-DCE (and other optimizations) also calls `rebuild_cfg` rebuilds "come from" information and cleans up `phi` alternatives where the incoming edge no longer exists.
-Invariants: `rebuild_cfg` assumes `live` contains all live blocks.
+DCE (and other optimizations) also calls `rebuild_cfg` which rebuilds "come from" information and cleans up `phi` alternatives where the incoming edge no longer exists.
+Invariants: `rebuild_cfg` assumes `live` contains all live blocks and that all jumps can be found by looking at the last ops of each block (ie. all dead tails have been eliminated).

-The `opt_fold` pass only does simple constant-folding/strength-reduction and does not rely on anything other than `live` containing all live blocks.
-When it simplifies an operation into a `nop` it leaves it in-place for DCE to clean up.
+The `opt_fold` pass only does simple constant-folding/strength-reduction and algebraic simplications and only relies on `live` containing all live blocks.
+Operations simplified to `nop` are left in-place for DCE to clean up.

 Because `opt_fold` also simplifies conditional jumps into non-conditional jumps and because `opt_dce` simplies unnecessary `phi` loops this gives us much of